South Africa: Giving children a chance

 The project in a nutshell

-HIV-positive parents and their children receive medical and psychosocial care.
-For example, workshops on HIV, TB, alcohol and drug use improve their knowledge of these topics.
-HIV-infected individuals take life-sustaining antiretroviral drugs regularly.
+HIV-positive parents and children receive medical and psychosocial support.
+For example, in workshops they learn about HIV, TB, and alcohol and drug use.
+They also regularly take vital antiretroviral drugs.

 Infectious diseases are not the only major threat in southern Africa.
 More and more people are also suffering from chronic diseases.